Colored operads, series on colored operads, and combinatorial generating systems: Bud generating systems and combinatorial generation

 \subsection{Links with other generating systems}

 Context-free grammars, regular tree grammars, and synchronous grammars are already existing generating systems describing sets of words for the first, and sets of trees for the last two.
 We show here that any of these grammars can be emulated by bud generating systems.
+In the first case, context-free grammars are emulated by bud generating systems with the associative operad $\As$ as ground operad, and in the second and third cases, regular tree grammars and synchronous grammars are emulated by bud generating systems with free operads $\Free(C)$ as ground operads, where $C$ are suitable set of generators. \medbreak